iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 3 reviews"/>
 </p>

+> Pretty good but couldn't contact Tricare<br> :date: __2020-12-27 10:37:31__

+> This app is great if you need a therapy session or a prescription refill, but if you're actually seeking medical advice, this is probably not your app.
+I've tried 2 doctors through this app and all both wanted to do was rush me through (neither $75 appt lasted more than 7 minutes) and wrote me a prescription.
+The doctors in this network are probably just starting their residencies, so they don't have enough experience to do anything more than hand out pills and referrals to real doctors.<br> :date: __2020-12-23 17:38:00__

 > Great providers.
 But the app is not so good.<br> :date: __2020-12-12 01:48:33__